Join ENERGY STAR as a Residential New Construction Partner

 100% Commitment Option

-denoted with a special 100% icon on the ENERGY STAR Partner Locator once you have demonstrated progress toward fulfilling that
+denoted with a special 100% icon on the ENERGY STAR Partner Locator once a builder has demonstrated progress toward fulfilling that

 ENERGY STAR Advanced Lighting Package (ALP) Option

 Builders can commit to offering an ENERGY STAR Advanced Lighting Package to their customers, which further reduces energy use in the home.
-Builders will receive special recognition on energystar.gov for doing so.
+Builders will receive special recognition on the ENERGY STAR website for doing so.
 To learn more, refer to the ALP program requirements.